DHBW-Experts/documents/README.md

 For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
 The Team Members are:

-- Celina Adam
+- Noah Kilders
-- Inga Batton
+- Lukas Holler
-- Nils Krehl
+- Tim Czerkas
-- Denis Reibel
+- Ralph Böhm

 <!-- Picture-Link definitions: -->